Lukas-Hoernle/WAD-Loader-3/README.md

 ## Start server

-Start the created jar file.
-No parameters needed.

-* java -jar "path/to/jar/from/previous/step.jar"
+Start the application without additional parameters.

 ## Setup Application as a User

+1. Login
-1. download the setup script (by clicking the download button or calling /download/setup)
+2. download the setup script (by clicking the download button or calling /download/setup)
-2. run the setup script with admin privileges
+3. run the setup script with admin privileges (it can also elevate itself)

 optional (if you don't set these you are asked about their values every time you start a wadpack):
-3. set %GZDOOM_PATH% as the path to your gzdoom.exe
+4. set %GZDOOM_PATH% as the path to your gzdoom.exe
-4. set %IWAD_PATH% to the path of iwad you want to use to start your WadPacks
+5. set %IWAD_PATH% to the path of iwad you want to use to start your WadPacks